 Permanency coordinators help caseworkers plan for achieving a child or young person’s case plan goal.

 Permanency coordinators have expertise across the child protection and OOHC care systems, however are not caseworkers and do not make decisions about individual cases.
-They can advise both FACS and non-government caseworkers on what service packages or services in their local area best help meet the needs of each child or young person and their parents/family.
+They can advise both DCJ and non-government caseworkers on what service packages or services in their local area best help meet the needs of each child or young person and their parents/family.

 Shorter-term court orders to support permanency

-FACS is seeking far fewer court orders for parental responsibility that last until a child or young person turns 18 years of age.
+DCJ is seeking far fewer court orders for parental responsibility that last until a child or young person turns 18 years of age.
 Instead, we are looking at shorter-term court orders that support a child or young person finding a permanent home in line with their case plan goal.

 Principles guiding change for Aboriginal children and young people